NSLS-II/aphla/doc/faq.rst

 - Why I can not find element ...

-  Are you using the proper
+  Are you using the proper lattice layout by *hla.machines.use('SR')*

+- How many lattice layout are there ?

+  Try *hla.machines.lattices()*.
+They are created by looking at tags 'aphla.sys.*' in Channel Finder Service data.